Haysto Logo

 Glossary

-There’s a lot of weird words in the mortgage world.
+There are a lot of weird words in the mortgage world.
 Some you’ll know, but some you definitely won’t.
 Here’s a mortgage word glossary to help.

 Affordability